-- When faculty room together in a hotel, the hotel receipt should be split between faculty proving the overnight stay. - Meal receipts must be itemized and not include alcohol purchases.
+- hotel/restaurant/business, showing the establishment name, expense total, and date of expense.
+Receipts are submitted to the SON Administrative Assistant. - When faculty room together in a hotel, the hotel receipt should be split between faculty proving the overnight stay. - Meal receipts must be itemized and not include alcohol purchases.
 Faculty are allowed to leave a tip on meals, following the State Accounting Procedures Manual located in the UAM Office of Finance and Administration.
 See UAM Operating Procedure 345.1.